Mapita/Canary/docs/api-advanced-usage.md

 # silent

-Set a test and all its children to run silently.
+Recursively set a test and all its children to run silently.
 This means that they will not output any log messages.

 The [**log**](api-intermediate-usage.md#log) method of a [**CanaryTest**](api-introduction.md) instance can be used to log a message only if the test has not been set to run silently.